dotnet/msquic/FLOW.md

 It is also always possible to update the runtime directly with change similar to https://github.com/dotnet/runtime/pull/57541

 There is currently no process for updating Linux packages.

+**Updating test images**

+On Linux for now we only run tests in cotainers.
+To pick up change, one need to rebuild appropriate container and update pipeline configuration to point at update image.
+To rebuild container _without_ submitting changes, one needs to do manual pipeline run (internal) with added `noCache = true` variable.